CodesterClub/Java-Algogen/Docs/README.md

 <em>"A programming language is for thinking about programs,<br>
 not for expressing programs you've already thought of.<br>
-It should be a pencil, not a pen." - Paul Graham<em>
+It should be a pencil, not a pen." - Paul Graham</em>

 ### Hence we decided to automate the ugliest part of
 the documentation process:
 - Rewriting your code as an algorithm

-### P.S.
-No fear while we are here
+### If the board takes action to prevent students using our
+software, we'll change the format of algorithms or if required the language from Java to what is in the board's syllabus as and when required.